wp-plugins/wp-e-commerce-sample-shipping-module/readme.txt

 See the tutorial [here](http://getshopped.org/resources/docs/get-involved/writing-a-new-shipping-module/) and ask in the WP E-Commerce [forums](http://getshopped.org/forums/)

 == Changelog ==

+= 0.2 =
+Compatibility with WP e-Commerce 3.7.6

 = 0.1 =
 * Initial Release